OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_2.md

 ### CDI (1-10)

-1. c) Request scope
+1. a) Request scope
-2. b) `@Inject`
+2. d) `@Inject`
-3. b) CreditCardProcessor
+3. d) CreditCardProcessor
-4. a) To produce factory methods for bean creation
+4. c) To produce factory methods for bean creation
-5. b) `${appVersion}`
+5. c) `${appVersion}`
-6. c) `@ConversationScoped`
+6. b) `@ConversationScoped`
-7. b) Add it to beans.xml
+7. d) Add it to beans.xml
-8. b) To disambiguate between multiple implementations of the same type
+8. a) To disambiguate between multiple implementations of the same type
-9. b) After dependency injection is complete
+9. d) After dependency injection is complete
 10. c) `@Observes` (for observer) and `Event<T>` (for firing)

 ### SOAP (11-20)

-11. b) Only add
+11. a) Only add
-12. b) XML over various protocols (HTTP, SMTP, JMS, etc.)
+12. d) XML over various protocols (HTTP, SMTP, JMS, etc.)
 13. b) `wsimport`
-14. a) Web Service Description Language
+14. c) Web Service Description Language
 15. b) Automatic transaction management and pooling
 16. d) All of the above
-17. b) Message Transmission Optimization Mechanism for efficient binary data transfer
+17. c) Message Transmission Optimization Mechanism for efficient binary data transfer
 18. b) Injects a web service client proxy
-19. c) Document/literal wrapped
+19. d) Document/literal wrapped
-20. b) To intercept and modify SOAP messages
+20. a) To intercept and modify SOAP messages

 ### Bean Validation (21-25)

-21. a) `@Email`
+21. c) `@Email`
 22. b) Using `ValidatorFactory` to get a `Validator` and call `validate()`
-23. b) Cascades validation to the Customer object's fields
+23. a) Cascades validation to the Customer object's fields
-24. c) `@Min` and `@Max`
+24. b) `@Min` and `@Max`
-25. b) A `ConstraintViolationException` is thrown
+25. a) A 400 Bad Request is returned automatically

 ### JSON-P (26-30)

-26. b) A JSON object
+26. c) A JSON object
 27. b) JSON-P (Java API for JSON Processing)
-28. b) Object Model API
+28. a) Object Model API
-29. b) `Json.createArrayBuilder()`
+29. a) `Json.createArrayBuilder()`
 30. b) Streaming API

 ### Advanced JPA (31-40)

-31. b) `em.createNamedQuery("Product.findByCategory")`
+31. a) `em.createNamedQuery("Product.findByCategory")`
-32. b) To control which attributes are fetched in a query
+32. c) To control which attributes are fetched in a query
 33. b) To convert between Java attribute types and database column types
-34. b) `LockModeType.PESSIMISTIC_WRITE`
+34. a) `LockModeType.PESSIMISTIC_WRITE`
 35. c) Criteria API
-36. b) It's no longer managed by the EntityManager
+36. a) It's no longer managed by the EntityManager
-37. b) Deletes OrderItem entities when removed from the collection
+37. c) Deletes OrderItem entities when removed from the collection
-38. b) `PersistenceContextType.TRANSACTION`
+38. c) `PersistenceContextType.TRANSACTION`
-39. b) A database index on category and name columns
+39. a) A database index on category and name columns
-40. b) `persist()` is for new entities, `merge()` is for detached entities
+40. c) `persist()` is for new entities, `merge()` is for detached entities

 ### Advanced EJB (41-50)

-41. b) The bean manages concurrency using Java synchronization
+41. a) The bean manages concurrency using Java synchronization
 42. b) `Future<T>`
-43. b) Interval timer
+43. c) Interval timer
-44. b) Prevent interceptors from being applied to this method
+44. c) Prevent interceptors from being applied to this method
-45. b) To specify initialization order
+45. c) To specify initialization order
 46. b) Topic
 47. c) `NOT_SUPPORTED`
-48. a) The timer doesn't survive server restarts
+48. d) The timer doesn't survive server restarts
 49. c) One per application
-50. b) The bean exposes a no-interface view
+50. d) The bean exposes a no-interface view

 ### Advanced Servlets (51-55)

-51. b) Before and after the servlet
+51. d) Before and after the servlet
 52. b) `HttpSessionListener`
-53. b) 5MB
+53. d) 5MB
-54. b) `RequestDispatcher.include()`
+54. a) `RequestDispatcher.include()`
-55. b) Don't create a new session if one doesn't exist
+55. c) Don't create a new session if one doesn't exist

 ### Advanced JSF (56-60)

 56. b) `<h:dataTable>`
 57. c) Update Model Values
 58. b) Custom validator method
-59. b) To define a template composition
+59. a) To define a template composition
 60. c) Submit form data for the entire form

 ### Integration & Advanced Topics (61-70)

-61. a) JAX-RS with EJB
+61. b) JAX-RS with EJB
 62. c) Custom filter with `@Provider`
 63. b) Bean-Managed Transaction (BMT)
-64. b) `web.xml`
+64. a) `web.xml`
 65. b) A WebSocket client endpoint
-66. b) To enable CDI in the module
+66. a) To enable CDI in the module
-67. a) To stream data to the client efficiently
+67. c) To stream data to the client efficiently
-68. c) EAR
+68. b) EAR
 69. b) Every 15 minutes
-70. d) It varies by server implementation
+70. a) It varies by server implementation

 ---